Anna-Peng/thoughts/README.md

 Not a writer, just being human
 ## A goodnight poem
-Through the wrongness you showed me what could be gained. \
+Through wrongness you showed me what could be gained. \
 Before you taught me how to ascend, \
 Me-thought I had an imp so much disdained.